 (ii) is an associated entity (within the meaning of the Corporations Act 2001) of the other person.

+AP disclosure consent has the meaning given by rule 1.10A.

+authorisation to disclose CDR data means:

+(a) an authorisation given by a CDR consumer under Part 4 to a data holder; or

+(b) such an authorisation as amended in accordance with these rules.

+CAP arrangement has the meaning given by rule 1.10B.

+category, of consents, has the meaning given by rule 1.10A.

 CDR complaint data, in relation to a CDR participant, means the following:

 (a) the number of CDR consumer complaints received by the CDR participant;

-(b) the number of such complaints for each complaint type, in accordance with the CDR participant’s complaints handling process;
+(b) the number of such complaints for each complaint type into which the CDR participant categorises complaints in accordance with its complaints handling process;

 (c) the number of such complaints resolved;